NetickNetworking/NetickDocumentation/articles/understanding-client-side-prediction/writing-client-side-prediction-code.md

 ```

 ### Network Input Constraints:
 - Must not have class-based network collections as fields.
-Only `NetworkArrayStruct` varaints are allowed as network input fields.
+Only `NetworkArrayStruct` variants are allowed as network input fields.
 - Must not have reference types as fields.
 - Must not have `string` as a field.
-Instead, you can use NetworkString varaints.
+Instead, you can use `NetworkString` variants.

 ## Setting Inputs

 To set the fields of an input, you first need to acquire the input struct of the current tick, using `Sandbox.GetInput`.\
-Then, you can set it inside `NetworkUpdate` on NetworkBehaviour:
+Then, you can set it inside `NetworkUpdate` on `NetworkBehaviour`:

 ```csharp
 public override void NetworkUpdate()